-"A BILL FOR AN ACT RELATING TO COPYRIGHTS,"
+"A BILL FOR AN ACT RELATING TO EMPLOYMENT PRACTICES,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1287, S.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1287, S.D.
-2, H.D.
-1, and be referred to the Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 31, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 31, S.D.
+1, and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Labor,